 If you spend a long time travelling in Georgia, you may get bored with khinkali (Georgian dumplings), khachapuri (cheese-filled bread), and barbecued meat.
 These dishes are literally served everywhere, sometimes even in the non-Georgian restaurants.

 1. Assorted pkhali and mushroom chakapuli at Ezo

 This restaurant isn’t super obvious.
 That’s the essence of culinary adventures in Tbilisi – you have to search for the hidden corners to be rewarded with the best food.
-So, head to the Sololaki district, find Geronti Kikodze St. 16, enter the courtyard (“ezo” in Georgian) and dive into the seasonal menu!
+So, head to the Sololaki district, find Geronti Kikodze Street 16, enter the courtyard (‘ezo’ in Georgian), and dive into the seasonal menu!
 All of the ingredients are absolutely natural and are either produced by the owners or purchased from small farms.

 I always order assorted pkhali (a Georgian dip/spread – I especially love the beetroot version) and mushroom chakapuli (a stew flavoured with tarragon and spices).
 For my non-vegetarian readers, I can tell you that a brave Georgian friend of mine ordered the grilled meat and almost cried with joy.
 And another person I know has been waiting the whole year for lamb chakapuli season to arrive at Ezo.

 If you visit Tbilisi, I advise you to seek out this restaurant!